 Iceland's coalition plans to hold elections in autumn.
 The country is feeling the first tremors of what could be a political eruption after the prime minister stepped down following the publication of the Panama Papers.

-and the Independence Party announced their decision hours after handing the briefly vacant premier post to Fisheries and Agriculture Minister Sigurdur Ingi Johannssonn, a 53-year-old Progressive.
+The Progressive Party and the Independence Party announced their decision hours after handing the briefly vacant premier post to Fisheries and Agriculture Minister Sigurdur Ingi Johannssonn, a 53-year-old Progressive.

 "We have agreed that we will continue working together," Finance Minister Bjarni Benediktsson said late Wednesday.